Is pineapple beneficial for people with diabetes?

 • the range of fruit or particular canned or other product

-If a particular food item has a high GI, it may raise blood glucose swiftly.
-A person can still consume these foods, but he or she must balance them with some low-glycemic food items at meals.
-Fruits might be too sweet, but they also are composed of fiber.
-Fiber decreases their digestion process and is less expected to result in a sugar spike.
+If a particular food item has a high GI, it may raise the blood glucose swiftly.
+A person can still consume these foods, but he or she must balance them with the help of some low glycemic food items at meals.
+Fruits might be too sweet, but they also are composed of fibre, which decreases their digestion process and is less expected to result in a sugar spike.
 Therefore, they do not always score high on the GI scale.

 Other factors that have an influence on the GI score are ripening as well as processing.
-Both of these enhance the amount of sugar the fruit may liberate and the rate at which the body absorbs it rapidly.
+Both of these enhance the amount of sugar the fruit may liberate, and how rapidly the body absorbs it.

-Consequently, whole fruits have a lower score compared to juice, and ripe fruit has a higher score compared to unripe fruit.
-GI is also affected by the other food constituents present in the same meal.
+Consequently, whole fruits have a lower score as compared to juice, as well as ripe fruit has a higher GI score as compared to unripe fruit.
+GI also gets affected by the other food constituents present in the same meal.

-For a diabetic person, foods with a lower GI score are generally the best options compared to those that score high.
-Many fruits have low GI scores, signifying that they have a less significant effect on blood glucose levels than other foods.
-These scores are expected to go low as the fruit comprises fructose and fibre, which aid the body in digesting carbs more gradually, causing more stable blood glucose levels with time.
+For a diabetic person, foods with a lower GI score are generally the best options in comparison to those that score high.
+Many fruits have low GI scores, signifying that they have an effect on the levels of blood glucose less than other foods.
+These scores are expected to go low as the fruit comprises fructose and fibre, which aid the body digest carbs more gradually, causing more stable blood glucose levels with time.

 Pineapple contains vitamin C and manganese in good amounts.
-It is also rich in vitamins A and B, fibre, and a compound called bromelain, which exerts many health benefits.
+In addition, the fruit is rich in vitamins A, B, fibre, and a compound named bromelain, which is found to exert many health benefits.
 All such factors make pineapple a wholesome addition to a diabetes-friendly diet.

 Also Read: Keto Flu: Symptoms, Causes & How to Fix it